 After simulating I checked the mySQL DB and here is the output

-Now close all the terminal windows and connect back to the real AP to check whether the password is correct or victim was him/herself was a hacker and tricked you!
+You now have the WPA2 passphrase in plaintext.
+You may close all the terminal windows and connect back to the real AP to check whether the password is correct or victim was him/herself was a hacker and tricked you!